 When you think about caring for a newborn baby, what is the first thing that comes to your mind?
-Whatever your answer, you may have considered breastfeeding.
+Is it about breastfeeding?
+Then, perhaps you have been thinking about how to increase breast milk supply naturally?
 Whether you feed your baby directly from the breast or express breast milk with a pump, you would know that your breast milk is the best way to provide them with the nutrients they need to stay healthy.

-Nature may not bless all mothers with a consistent and productive supply of breastmilk; some may often struggle when breastfeeding.
-It is normal and common but there are some ways you can increase your milk supply.
+Nature may not bless all mothers with a consistent and productive supply of breast milk; some may even struggle with the problems that come with breastfeeding.
+It is normal and common, but there are some ways you can increase your breast milk supply.